cbg-ethz/bmi/README.md

 ### Evaluating a new estimator

 The above code snippet may be convenient for estimating mutual information on a given data set or for the development of a new mutual information estimator.
-However, for extensive benchmarking it may be more convenient to use one benchmark suites available in the `workflows/benchmark/` subdirectory.
+However, for extensive benchmarking it may be more convenient to use one of the benchmark suites available in the `workflows/benchmark/` subdirectory.

 For example, you can install [Snakemake](https://snakemake.readthedocs.io/en/stable/) and run a small benchmark suite on several estimators using: